mpskelton/Distance-Matrix-Tutorial/README.md

-# Tutorial Assignment
+# Tutorial on Matching Cities using a Distance Matrix
-The final course assignment for Markus Skelton (mpskelton)

 ## Overview
 This repository contains all of the materials for the creation of and implementation of my tutorial on using a distance matrix to match location-level data.
 A general description of each folder can be found below, and my final written tutorial is in the file [`index.md`](https://github.com/EdDataScienceEES/tutorial-mpskelton/blob/master/index.md).